Melvin14112004/AI_Lab_2023-24/Ex.No12_MonkeyBanana.md

-# Ex.No: 11 Implementation of Block World Problem
+# Ex.No: 10 Implementation of Monkey Banana Problem
-### DATE: 3.10.24
+### DATE: 10.10.24
 ### REGISTER NUMBER : 212222040098
 ### AIM:
 To find the sequence of plan for Monkey Banana problem using PDDL Editor.